LeddaZ/text-to-commit-history/README.md

 5. Wait...
 Seriously, you'll probably need to wait a day or two to show in your commit graph.

 ## Removal
-Fortunately if you regret your then, removing it is fairly easy: delete the repository you've created (and wait).
+Fortunately if you regret it then, removing it is fairly easy: delete the repository you've created (and wait).